 How long does it typically take to get a job offer after an interview?
 When will you hear from an employer?
 There is no definitive amount of time that it can take to go from sitting for a job interview to receiving an actual job offer.
 The hiring process can vary from employer to employer, the type of job you are applying for, and the industry in which you work.
 Here’s a breakdown of the things that happen and the time it usually takes to go from interview to offer.

 The hiring process begins when a company posts a job opening and begins accepting applications for that job.
 The job posting is followed by a review of the submitted applications, which may be processed by an applicant tracking system and then reviewed by a hiring manager.

-Next, a portion of the applicants will be invited to participate in the interview process, which might consist of one, two, or multiple interviews (some might be phone, Skype, or Zoom interviews, and others in-person interviews).
-If the company reaches out to you asking to do a video interview, confirm what type of video conferencing software or app they prefer to use, schedule your interview for a time you know you will have seamless internet, and make sure you will have access to a private location.
+Next, a portion of the applicants will be invited to participate in the interview process, which might consist of one, two, or multiple interviews (some might be phone, Skype, or Zoom, and others may be in person).
+If the company reaches out to you asking you to do a video interview, confirm what type of video conferencing software or app they prefer to use, schedule your interview for a time you know you will have seamless internet, and make sure that you will have access to a private location.